 Helping teenagers choose the right friends involves a mix of guidance, support, and open communication.
 Here are some strategies parents can use: 1.
 Open Communication: Encourage your teen to talk about their friends and social experiences.
 Create a safe space where they feel comfortable sharing their thoughts and feelings.
 2. Model Healthy Relationships: Demonstrate what healthy friendships look like through your own relationships.
 Discuss the qualities that make a good friend.
 3. Teach Critical Thinking: Help your teen evaluate their friendships by discussing values, behaviors, and the impact of certain friendships on their well-being.
 4. Encourage Diverse Friendships: Promote friendships with a variety of people.
 This can help teens develop social skills and broaden their perspectives.
 5. Discuss Red Flags: Talk about behaviors that indicate unhealthy friendships, such as manipulation, disrespect, or excessive negativity.
 6. Involve Them in Activities: Encourage participation in clu...

-A Celebrated Author, User-Generated Content Creator, and Publisher, C. N. C. Ejiofor.
-Content from the eBook, Effective Parenting of Teenagers, by C. N. C. Ejiofor is published here: A must-read content for all Parents, Parents-to-be, Teachers, Guardians, Pastors, Counselors, Care-Givers, Evangelists, Mentors, Lovers of God, Children, and all who care for a better society through raising responsible teens.
-A self-employed Electrical and Mechanical Engineering Services Consultant for 30+ years.
+Chukwuemeka Ejiofor, Author, User-Gen. Content Creator, Blogger, Speaker, Tutor, Realtor, Investor, Entrepreneur, Publisher, Content from the eBook: Effective Parenting of Teenagers, by C. N. C Ejiofor is published here: A must-read content for all Parents, Teachers, Guardians, Pastors, Care-Givers, Mentors, Lovers of God, and Children, Self-employed Elect. and Mech.
+Engineering Services Consultant with 30+ years experience.